shalabi67/LearnAwsCloudformation/examples/output-reference/README.md

-#This provides examples on how to references outputs of othr cloud formation template.
+#This provides examples on how to references outputs of another cloud formation template.
 https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/walkthrough-crossstackref.html

 ##Example1